-There are great content strategy opportunities for students at Facebook, like our 12-week internship based in Menlo Park, CA. Another opportunity is the Facebook Content Strategy Fellowship which is looking for three promising students to attend this year’s Confab Central conference in Minneapolis.
+There are great content strategy opportunities for students at Facebook, like our 12-week internships based in Menlo Park, CA, Seattle, WA and London.
+Another opportunity is the Facebook Content Strategy Fellowship which is looking for three promising students to attend this year’s Confab Central conference in Minneapolis.

 My path to content strategy

 How the zigs and zags were just my way of moving in the right direction

 I’ve never been a planner.
 My least favorite job interview question is, “Where do you want to be in 5 years?”
 Because if I’m totally honest, I want to be sunbathing with my wife in the backyard of a house in Maui, drinking homemade Mai Tais and watching our kids frolic against the backdrop of a palm tree-lined seascape.
 Clichéd, yes, but once you try one of my Mai Tais, you’ll understand.

 That’s not usually what the interviewer is getting at.